These are 100% one of our absolute best buys for...Read More

 Winter Yokohama Geolander GO15 tyres on the wheels – these are known to be hard wearing all terrains and with the miles we do that’s just what we need – taking us through snow and minus temperatures to 40°c of sun and sand!

-Our motorhome was a Roller Team Autoroller 600 – its a 6 berth with 6 travel seats.
+Our first rolling home, was a Roller Team Autoroller 600 motorhome – its a 6 berth with 6 travel seats.
 The over cab bed is a huge super king size, with the dinette/travel seats turning into a small double bed and the rear lounge converting into another double bed.

 We love the rear lounge – this gives us so much extra space as a family and its a great place to just chill out, especially with all the windows – there is often a beautiful view out back when we are parked up!